deephaven/vscode-deephaven/README.md

    ![Deephaven: Run Selection](docs/run-selection.png)

-Note that `vscode` will remember your selection so you can just click the `run` button (play icon) the next time.
+> Note that `vscode` should remember your selection so you can just click the `run` button (play icon) the next time; however, we have observed cases where this does not always work.

 ## Code Snippets

 The `vscode-deephaven` extension comes with some predefined `python` snippets.
 These insert pre-defined code snippets into an editor.
 To use, simply type `ui` to see available snippets.

 ![Code Snippets](docs/code-snippets.png)

-## Implementation Notes

-### Server Connection

-### DHC

-The first time a connection is made to a `DHC` server, the extension will:

-1. Download the JS API from the server
-2. Check server auth config.
-If anonymous, connect anonymously.
-If `PSK` prompt for `PSK`.

-If auth succeeds and connection was initiated by running a script:

-1. Run the script against the server
-2. Update panels in vscode and deephaven.

-On subsequent script runs, the session will be re-used and only steps 4 and 5 will run

-### Downloading JS API

-The extension dynamically downloads and loads the DH JS API from a DH Core server.

-- `src/jsApi.downloadDhFromServer()`
-  At runtime, `dh-internal.js` and `dh-core.js` are downloaded from the running DH server (default http://localhost:10000).
-The files are saved to `out/tmp` as `.cjs` modules, and import / export are converted to cjs compatible ones.